goksinb/new-group1-project/README.md

-# group1-project

 # **QUEFLIX**

-Find out where to stream your favorite movies and TV shows
+Find out where to stream your favorite movies and TV shows!

 ## **About the Project**